eeguskiza/f1-mars/scripts/TRAINING_GUIDE.md

 ### Training is Slow
 - Reduce `--n-envs` if CPU is bottleneck
 - Increase `--n-envs` if CPU has spare cores
-- Use `--device cuda` if GPU available
+- CPU is optimal for RL (GPU can be tested with `--device cuda` but usually slower due to transfer overhead)

 ### Agent Not Learning
 - Reduce learning rate: `--learning-rate 1e-4`